 DISQUALIFICATIONS • Displaying or possessing aggressive behavior towards humans • Pink or Albino eyes • Unilateral or bilateral cryptorchidism (missing one or both testicles) • Unilateral or bilateral deafness (deafness in one or both ears) • Screwed tail • Bobbed tail • Docked tail

-THE XL BULLY SHOWS IN ITS OWN CLASS APART FROM THE POCKET AND STANDARD AMERICAN BULLY.
+THE XL BULLY SHOWS IN ITS OWN CLASS APART FROM THE AMERICAN BULLY VARIETIES

 We feel that no single dog can represent the American Bully, since there is so many variations of looks at this point.
 So for examples of what we are looking for here at BRC GLOBAL we added some pictures below for reference.
 The top 3 pictures below represent what we are looking for in a POCKET American Bully.
 The 3 pictures below it represent what we are looking for in a STANDARD American Bully.